carpentries-incubator/shell-extras/09-backticks.md

 It works simply as follows: everything between the `$(` and the `)` is executed as a Unix command, and the command's standard output replaces everything from `$(` up to and including `)`, just before the loop starts.
-For convenience, newlines in the commands' output are replaced with simple spaces.
+For convenience, newlines in the command's output are replaced with simple spaces.

-## Backtick operator
+### Backtick operator
-In legacy code, you will often see the same construct but with a different syntax.
+In legacy code, you may see the same construct but with a different syntax.
 It starts and ends with backticks, `` ` `` (not to be confused with the single quote `'` !).
 The backticks work exactly the same as the command substitution done by `$(` and `)`.
 However its use